Josef Zwernemann: War against the Soviet Union

 Sources differ as to exactly when Zwernemann claimed his 100th aerial victory.
 According to Obermaier, Zwernemann claimed his 100th to 103rd victories on 1 October 1942.
 This would make him the 26th Luftwaffe pilot to achieve the century mark.
 The authors Bergström, Dikov, Antipov, and Sundin indicate that Zwernemann achieved his 100th aerial victory on 31 October.
 While authors Prien, Stemmer, Rodeike, and Bock date this event on 25 October.
 This is also the same date listed by Mathews and Foreman.
 Irrespective, Zwernemann was awarded Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 31 October 1942.
 He was the 141st member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler at the Wolf's Lair, Hitler's headquarters in Rastenburg.
 Two other Luftwaffe officers were presented with the Oak Leaves that day by Hitler, Hauptmann Wolfgang Schenck and Hauptmann Friedrich Lang.
 One of Zwernemanns' wingmen and students was history's top-scoring ace Erich Hartmann.

-At the end of May 1943, Zwernemann was posted to the fighter pilot training school Ergänzungsgruppe Ost.
+On 9 May 1943, Zwernemann was temporarily appointed Staffelführer (squadron leader) of 5.
+Staffel of JG 52.
+He succeeded Leutnant Helmut Haberda who had been killed in action on 8 May.
+He led the Staffel until 26 May when command was passed to Oberleutnant Wilhelm Batz.
+Zwernemann was then posted to the fighter pilot training school Ergänzungsgruppe Ost.
 On 1 October, he was promoted to Oberleutnant (first lieutenant) and returned to combat service with 3.
 Staffel of JG 77 based in Italy.
 The Staffel was commanded by Leutnant Ernst-Wilhelm Reinert and based at Tuscania.